Ru-Pirie/university-notes/Training Officer Stuff To Do.md

 Big Health and Saftey some point 17th nov to the 23rd nov

+# Sort Training Calandar

+# HOD Training
-# Actions
+# TD Training
-## Another Stagie - Ongoing
-Have messaged Dan asking for his input
-**TODO**
-- Ellie or Sy - Discord Message
-- If not wanting the roll are you willing to rock up for the taster sessions
-- Johnathan Backup

-## SUSU FA - Ongoing
+# SUSU FA
-- Sasha
--  Need to just get committee approval
 -

-# Sort Training Calendar
-## Advanced Trainings
-- Again would like to do around the same time ish as HOD (could this be rolled into one?)
-## HOD Training
-- Would like to do with mentors either in the week of the 10th Nov or the week of 17th Nov

-## Johnathan Risk Assessment for TD's
-- Again could this be tied into
-## TD Training
-- To encorage freshers to TD at some point
-- Do during comdey sprint, the week beginning 2nd feb

-## Committee Training
+# Committee Training
 - Before showstoppers spring 2 weeks before the AGM
-- Some point during dead weak 2nd march

-## PAT Testing Training
+# PAT Testing Training
-- Look into really not much of a reason to tho
+- Look into
-## Prod Team Training
+# Prod Team Training
 - Organise and then throw at mentors / pres or whoever is free
+# Advaced Trainings
+# Set Design Workshop

+# Johnathn Risk Assessment for TD's
+# Vaun
+- Fire marshel training
-## ChamSys Training
+# ChamSys Training
-- Easter holiday time?
 - Lewis
 - Luke?
-## EOs Training
+# EOs Training
-- Easter holiday time
-## Set Design Workshop

-## Vaun
-- Fire marshel training

-## ST Johns First Aid / Uni
+# ST Johns First Aid / Uni
 - Luke

+# Another Stagie
+- Ellie or Sy - Discord Messag
+- If not wanting the roll are you willing to rock up for the taster sessions
+- Johnathan Backup